Cornell, Los Angeles County, California: Geography

 Cornell is located between Agoura Hills and Malibu.
-It can be reached most easily via Kanan Dume Road, from either the Pacific Coast Highway southwest in Malibu, or the Ventura Freeway (101) northeast in Agoura Hills.
+It can be reached most easily via Kanan Road/Kanan Dume Road, from either Pacific Coast Highway southwest in Malibu, or the Ventura Freeway (101) northeast in Agoura Hills.

 Cable TV and refuse pickup are served from Malibu; while their water and electricity are served from Agoura Hills.
 The town uses the Agoura Hills ZIP Code 91301.

+History

+A resort nearby was called Lake Enchanto, and the name was sometimes applied to Cornell.
+A branch of the Los Angeles County Free Library was opened in 1915 "Located in the Post-office and General Store, the stock of books now numbers 356."
+As of 1927, there were 41 registered borrowers in Cornell.

 Features

 A post office operated at Cornell from 1884 to 1904.
 The former post office was later turned into The Old Place Restaurant and was frequented by Steve McQueen, Ali MacGraw and Jason Robards in the late 1960s.

 The Tour of California bicycle race passes through Cornell on Mulholland Highway.